fsi-tue/hhi/README.md

 ## Test this project
 Just run `make test` (because Makefiles are superior).
 This will host a local webserver which listens on `0.0.0.0:8080` for testing purposes.

+## Data access
+If you want to get a list of all entries with contact information, just call `<baseUrl>?action=csvexport`.
+The system will send a mail with all entries as a csv file to the configured admin mail address.

 ## Contribution
 If you want to contribute: Feel free!